barion/barion-web-php/readme.md

 # API documentation

+It is essential to get a basic understanding of the various statuses and errors returned by the Barion API during HTTP calls.
-To help fully understand the Barion API, please refer to the official [Barion API Documentation](https://docs.barion.com).
+Please refer to the official [Barion API Documentation](https://docs.barion.com) to learn more about the various API endpoints and their responses.

 # Basic troubleshooting